chenshihan10/rsei/README.md

 # rsei
-Calculate the RSEI remote sensing index using Python
+Principal component analysis of WET, LST, NDBSI, NDVI using Python to calculate RSEI